Heating oil explained

 As with your heating oil tank, your boiler should be serviced once a year by an Oftec-registered technician.

 You can find a trusted, local technician to repair or service a boiler in your area by using Which?
-Trusted Trader.
+Trusted Trader, and find out more about the best oil boiler brands rated by customers and heating engineers in our guide.